If a pill could ease your heartbreak or enhance your relationship, would you take it?

 *Originally published on April 14, 2021.

-When my partner broke my heart five years ago, there was no heartache cure to save me.
+When my partner broke my heart six years ago, there was no heartache cure to save me.
 I couldn't pop a pill to ease my tears or lessen my cravings for the love I'd lost.

 But according to bioethicist Brian D. Earp, future generations of ex-lovers may have a faster track to recovery.